 Clicking on the link from a desktop without any communication apps like Skype or Google Voice installed will result in an error.
-However in my opinion, I would rather have mobile devices be able to click the phone number and desktops with communication apps than not linking it at all.
-You could get fancy and write some PHP to strip this off when running a desktop browser, but I wouldn’t advice it.
+However, in my opinion, I would rather have mobile devices be able to click the phone number and desktops with communication apps than not linking it at all.
+You could get fancy and write some PHP to strip this off when running a desktop browser, but I wouldn’t advise it.

 There is also another tag that is used by the Skype protocol, which is callto: However, I would recommend sticking with tel: In fact, testing tel: from a desktop on Windows 8, automatically launches my Skype metro app.
 So more things are still adopting the tel: protocol and it is the most widely used.